Pune Metro: Line 2 (Aqua Line)

 The maintenance depot for the Aqua line is located near the Vanaz station on the former garbage depot land.
 In November 2015, a revised proposal submitted to the PMC by the DMRC suggested realigning the route along the Mutha river as against the earlier alignment along Jangali Maharaj Road to reduce the project cost.
 The route length now is 14.66 km, reducing the length by 260 m.
 The alignment of Line 2 was once again revised in January 2018 due to Indian Railways' expansion plans.
 In September 2018, the National Monument Authority rejected permission sought by MahaMetro to build near Aga Khan Palace in the prohibited area of the monument.
 No construction is permitted within 100 m of a monument under AMASR Act, 1958.
 This led to a third revision in the alignment of line 2, for which MahaMetro has suggested the PMC three alternative alignments for the Civil Court to Ramwadi section near the monument.
 A diversion from Kalyani Nagar which increased the route length by 60 m and the cost by ₹135 crore was approved.
 Although the Aqua line currently terminates at Vanaz in the west, it was decided to extend the line till Chandani Chowk.
 The decision came in February 2018, when a longstanding dispute over the erstwhile garbage depot land in Kothrud was resolved by allotting it to MahaMetro for the development of a metro depot.
 A permanent exhibition depicting the life of Shivaji - the Shivsrushti (Marathi: शिवसृष्टी) project - which was also planned at the same location, will instead be built on the land reserved for a biodiversity park near Chandani Chowk.
 The station at Chandani Chowk will bear the name of the Shivsrushti project.
 A DPR is being prepared for the 2 km long extension and an additional station between Vanaz and Shivsrushti (Chandani Chowk) at Bhusari Colony is being contemplated.
 MahaMetro will bear the costs for this extension.
-There have been demands for the extension of the line from Ramwadi to Wagholi as well as a connection to the Pune International Airport.
+There have been demands for the extension of the line from Ramwadi to the Pune International Airport.